 Markdown and LaTeX#

-Following the Markdown and LaTeX introduction, Markdown allows you to write using an easy-to-read, easy-to-write plain text format containing text formatting, embedded graphics, source codes and LaTex formula.
+Following the Introduction to Markdown and LaTeX, Markdown allows you to write in a simple plain-text format that supports text formatting, embedded graphics, source code, and LaTeX formulas.
 LaTeX is a high-quality typesetting system; it includes features designed to produce technical and scientific documentation.
-Basic knowledge about Markdown and LaTeX allows us to create high-quality documents and reports quickly.
-This tutorial provides a quick reference to use Markdown and LaTeX.
-This text is written in Markdown; you can see the original text by clicking on the download button on the top-right corner of this page.
+A basic understanding of Markdown and LaTeX enables the quick creation of high-quality documents and reports.
+This tutorial provides a quick reference for using Markdown and LaTeX.
+This text is written in Markdown; you can view the original text by clicking the download button in the top-right corner of this page.

 You need to submit your coursework on Crowdmark in Markdown.